littletijn/spooky-view/README.md

 This project can be build with Visual Studio 2022.
 Install the "Desktop Development with C++" workload and the "C++ Windows XP Support for VS 2017 (v141) tools" component.
 Open the Solution file "SpookyView.sln" and build the SpookyView project within.

 ## License
-Spooky View is licensed under the GLP-v3.
+Spooky View is licensed under the GNU GLP v3.0 or later.
 See the LICENSE file for more details.